King Sound

 King Sound is a large gulf in northern Western Australia.
 It expands from the mouth of the Fitzroy River, one of Australia's largest watercourses, and opens to the Indian Ocean.
 It is about 120 km long, and averages about 50 km in width.
 The port town of Derby lies near the mouth of the Fitzroy River on the eastern shore of King Sound.
 King Sound has the highest tides in Australia, and amongst the highest in the world, reaching a maximum tidal range of 11.8 m at Derby.
 The tidal range and water dynamic were researched in 1997–1998.

 Waters within the sound are generally turbid.
 The turbidity is associated with the erosion of tidal flats.

 Geography

-Open waters of the sound cover 2,325 km^{2}.
+Open waters of the sound cover 2325 km2.
 Other rivers that discharge into the sound include the Lennard River, Meda River, Robinson River and May River.
-King Sound has a catchment area of 21,315 km^{2}.
+King Sound has a catchment area of 21315 km2.
 King Sound is part of the Canning Basin.
 The climate is semi-arid and tropical with a strong monsoonal influence.

 King Sound is bordered by the island clusters of the Buccaneer Archipelago to the East and the Dampier Peninsula to the West.

-The mean depth of King Sound of 18 metres.
-The mouth of King Sound features a channel that is 50 metres deep and 20 kilometres wide.
+The mean depth of King Sound is 18 m.
+The mouth of King Sound features a channel that is 50 m deep and 20 km wide.